-In today’s episode, I am talking about Pinterest marketing for nonprofits.
+In today’s episode, we’re talking all about Pinterest marketing for nonprofits.
 Nonprofits do so many great things to better people’s lives.
 I can think of a couple of organizations that I would love to work with on their Pinterest pages, and one that I am going to probably beg to do theirs.

 Pinterest Marketing for Nonprofits